alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 ```

 I'm sure there's a clever way to do this with functional programming that doesn't involve two mutable variables, but I like this approach because it's simple.
-I can see what this is doing, and it'll continue to make sense to me when Ihave to re-read this code.
+I can see what this is doing, and it'll still make sense to me when I have to re-read this code.

 [book]: https://rust-random.github.io/book/guide.html
 [`Range<u32>`]: https://doc.rust-lang.org/std/ops/struct.Range.html